calcular volumen caja de cartón

 Unlike a normal calculator, the TeleCajas Smart Calc is designed with real logistics in mind:

-Volumetric Weight Detector: We've added a smart dropdown menu where you can choose the shipping type (Standard 5000, Economy 6000, etc.).
-The calculator will automatically tell you the "chargeable Kg" .
+3. Volumetric Weight Detector: Choose the shipping type (Standard 5000, Economy 6000, etc.) and the calculator will tell you the "chargeable Kg" .

-Pro Tip: If the "Volumetric Weight" shown on the calculator is greater than the actual weight of your items, you'll be charged the volumetric weight .
-Try using a smaller box to save money!
+• Pro Tip: If the "Volumetric Weight" is greater than the actual weight of your items, you'll be charged the volumetric weight .
+Use a smaller box to save money!

-How to calculate the volume in LITERS for a cardboard box?
+How to calculate the volume of a cardboard box

-However, when we talk about the volume of a cardboard box, we usually do so in liters , and how do we do this conversion ?
-Like this – We divide by:
+When we talk about the volume of a cardboard box, we usually do so in liters .
+The conversion is very simple:

 1,000 cm³ = 1 Liter